Explaining Concept Shift with Interpretable Feature Attribution: Discussion

 \section{Discussion}

 We have presented SGShift, a method for attributing concept shift between datasets to a sparse set of features.
 Our work contributes towards understanding what makes models fail between datasets.
-We prove statistical guarantees regarding SGShift's convergence and false discovery control and demonstrate high power in detecting true shifted features.
-We show that true concept shifts in tabular healthcare data do indeed tend to be sparse and SGShift can explain these shifts.
-We note that while we assume sparsity, dense concept shifts may exist naturally and be difficult to explain.
-Future work could include optimizing model performance by explicitly modeling the difference between datasets given the identified shifted features, or extending SGShift to non-tabular data, e.g., images or graphs.
+We prove statistical guarantees regarding SGShift's false discovery control and demonstrate high power in detecting true shifted features, even when the assumption of sparsity is violated.
+Our real-data results suggest that target-domain performance degradation in tabular prediction tasks can often be well approximated by sparse update.
+Future work could include optimizing model performance by explicitly modeling the difference between datasets given the identified shifted features, disentangling various contributors to concept shift such as label or measurement drift, or extending SGShift to non-tabular data, e.g., images or graphs.